 Make some fresh ricotta cheese and then add it to some fluffy pancakes, and you'll have a delicious new take on a classic: Ricotta Pancakes From Scratch

 Phew.
-What a crazy couple of weeks it’s been around here.
-Not only did I get the flu and was out of commission for a solid 5 days, we’re in the middle of a whirlwind move!
-We found a new lovely little house to rent (as we continue to prepare ourselves to become homeowners) the night it went up online, met the owner and put a deposit down the next day, and we’re set to get keys on the 15th.
-I repeat, phew (that’s the Portland rental market for ya).
-So, with all of that going on, I’m finally getting to sharing these lovely pancakes I made awhile back with some of our fresh, homemade ricotta cheese.
+What a crazy couple of weeks it's been around here.
+Not only did I get the flu and was out of commission for a solid 5 days, we're in the middle of a whirlwind move!
+We found a new lovely little house to rent (as we continue to prepare ourselves to become homeowners) the night it went up online, met the owner and put a deposit down the next day, and we're set to get keys on the 15th.
+I repeat, phew (that's the Portland rental market for ya).
+So, with all of that going on, I'm finally getting to sharing these beauties I made awhile back with some of our fresh, homemade ricotta cheese: Ricotta Pancakes From Scratch.

 - If your ricotta seems to have a lot of liquid, set it in a fine mesh strainer to drain off excess liquid about 30 minutes before you start cooking.
 If your ricotta seems fairly dry and compact, you can skip this step - homemade ricotta wont require this step.